-The Microsoft Access database application platform is the world’s fastest rapid application development platform on the planet, having been installed on over 1.2 billion computers since its initial release in 1992.
-Business users and IT professionals have created simple to complex custom database applications solving critical business needs.
+The Microsoft Access database application platform is the world’s fastest rapid application development platform on the planet, having been installed on over 1.3 billion computers since its initial release in 1992.
+Business leaders and IT professionals have created simple to complex custom database applications solving critical business needs.

-Necessity is the mother of invention, and MS Access is the fastest tool to fill the gap.
+Necessity is the mother of invention, and MS Access is the fastest tool to construct a solution.

-Microsoft Access comes preinstalled on a new employee’s PC and resides within the Microsoft Office Professional suite of tools.
-A MS Access application, in its simplest state, may consist of a single physical file.
+Microsoft Access often comes pre-installed on a new employee’s PC and resides within the Microsoft Office Professional suite of products.
+Today, every Office 365 edition includes MS Access too.
+In its simplest state, a single Microsoft Access application may consist of a single physical file.
 This single physical file may contain two logical layers; a front-end or user interface, and secondly, a back-end or the database portion of the application.